MewsSystems/gitbook-connector-api/guidelines.md

 ### Demo environments

 These demo environments are meant to be used during implementation of the client applications.
 There are two pricing environments that enterprises can operate in, Gross Pricing Environment (totals displayed include VAT/Tax) and Net Pricing Environment (totals displayed do not include VAT/Tax).

+##### Security Policy

+**The demo environments listed below are completely public and NO REAL DATA should be used for any reason.
+Failure to comply with these guidelines can result in immediate suspension of the connection or denial of certification.**

 ##### Gross Pricing Environment